msimonborg/pyrex/README.md

 # Pyrex
-Phone Your Rep rewrite in Pheonix.
+[Phone Your Rep](https://github.com/phoneyourrep/phone-your-rep-api) rewrite in Pheonix with a LiveView UI.

 See it in production at https://phoneyourrep.org